Welcome to B&F: Jewish Genealogy and More!

 - Preserving Photographic Prints, Slides and Negatives

 In addition to the articles, there are other resources available on the site that are meant to help you in your research.
-These other resources generally have their own pages with tabs in the menu at the top of the site.
+These resources are usually accessible through the Features menu at the top of the site.
 To get a brief description of each of these features, go to the Features page itself, and it will describe them all.

 A common quest for people researching family in the United States is finding where overseas their family originated.
 This is sometimes easy, but frequently difficult.
 One of the best ways to find out where a family member came from is to find their Naturalization papers.
 Finding Naturalization papers themselves, however, can be difficult, and the Naturalization page helps guide through some of the resources available for this task.

 If you have any questions about the site, would like information on specific resources, or would like to find out more information on one of the articles, please be in touch.
 For information on something in a specific article I recommend leaving a comment so everyone reading the article can see my response.
 If it’s not specific to an article, I can be reached by the Contact page or via e-mail at [email protected] and I try to respond to every e-mail.
 Please include in your e-mail how you found this site.

 B&F: Jewish Genealogy and More